 How can you learn when to say No, because there’s always that next project or the next cool opportunity coming in?

 It’s hard to say no when you need the bread and it’s hard to say no if it’s a super cool project, so people accept the work.
-This is where the entrepreneurial quality comes up, because the entrepreneur will always be looking for the next thing and it can be all-consuming but not necessarily in a good way all the time.
+This is where the entrepreneurial quality comes up.
+The entrepreneur will always be looking for the next thing and it can be all-consuming and not necessarily in a good way all the time.

 Let’s talk about pricing - I’d love to hear your thoughts about charging what you are worth or how to start charging more

 Pricing has a lot to do with where you are, what your skill set is and what your track record is.
 There's no structured pricing anymore, which is largely due to the technology boom.
 Nowadays, people can get online and contact you to do a mix but only have a $200 dollar budget.
 Also, you never know how big of a budget someone has because all you can do is post your rate online and hope that people hire you.
 Also, since the definition of a hit song has changed the pricing has changed.
 It’s a little bit of a wild wild west where you have to feel your way through a negotiation and try to determine what makes sense.
 And what people will pay you.
 It’s not as specific anymore as back in the day, where there was a certain fee range if you worked for a major label or not.
 Or if you had a hit or not.
 It’s also much less clear for a lot of very big mixers and producers today.
 Their economics has changed too, so it has affected everyone.

 How do you guys deal with this change in the business, was it hard in the beginning?

 It’s hard for everybody.
 There's a ton of our guests on the show that has experienced their economics shift underneath them.
 They are finding their way through it.
 However, it’s another thing if you are hot as hell, For example, Greg Wells who did The Greatest Showman soundtrack.
 People like him are in a totally different place than a guy who had a hit 6 years ago.